szabgab/perlmaven.com/sites/en/pages/how-to-change-inc-to-find-perl-modules-in-non-standard-locations.md

 You can add this to the ~/.bashrc to make it always available when you log-in.

-On <b>Windows</b> you can set the same in the cmd command window by typing
+On **Windows** you can set the same in the cmd command window by typing

 ```
 set PERL5LIB=c:\path\to\dir